 Flash sale: Why everyday electronics prices go up and down

-DeGroote School of Business professor Sourav Ray explains why discounts on multi-component technology — like computers and cameras — can fluctuate wildly.
+DeGroote School of Business professor Sourav Ray studies how retailers decide what kind of discounts to give on multi-component electronics, like computers or cameras.

 February 16, 2018